cyberbotics/webots/docs/reference/robot.md

     because they are non-consecutive, e.g., they are attached to each other through an intermediate solid ("Leg").
 In such an example, it is probably a good idea to set `minStop` and `maxStop` values for the "Knee" and "Ankle" joints.

-- `showWindow`: defines whether the robot window should be shown at the startup of the controller.

 - `window`: defines the path of the robot window controller plugin used to display the robot window.
 If the `window` field is empty, the default generic robot window is loaded.